FadedRGH/FadedRGH/README.md

 ### Introduction

 Hello!
-My name is FadedRGH, an inpired front-end developer.
+My name is Faded, an inpired front-end developer.
 I'm from the United States.
 Currently I mainly work on private projects but I plan to grow and achieve my goal of working on more open source projects.

 ### Languages I know